Plan Ahead to Help Save on Your Taxes

 Harvest capital losses throughout the year

 Capital losses—that is, securities sold for less than you paid for them—can be used on your tax return to offset realized capital gains from other securities sold during the year and up to $3000 of ordinary income to the extent that captured losses exceed capital gains for the year, as long as the loss sale occurs in a taxable account.
 Harvesting losses regularly can allow you to take advantage of the time value of money by investing current tax savings for potential future growth.
 If this sounds too complex and time-consuming, consider using the tax-loss harvesting feature on an automated investment advisory service, such as Schwab Intelligent Portfolios®.
-You can learn more about tax-loss harvesting and how it works by reading this article.
+You can learn more about tax-loss harvesting and how it works by reading our white paper, "Rebalancing and Tax-loss Harvesting in Schwab Intelligent Portfolios."

 Did you know?

 Schwab Intelligent Portfolios monitors accounts of $50,000 or more for tax-loss harvesting opportunities.
-To enroll in this feature, log in to your account and click on "Your Portfolio Profile."
+To enroll in this feature, log in to your account and select the Settings tab.